bvn13/kb-layout-caps-led/README.md

 # kb-layout-caps-led

-> Switching on and off capslock led according to the keyboard layout

-This project is against to show your keyboard layout switching with CapsLock LED indicator.
+This project is to show your keyboard layout switching with CapsLock LED indicator.

 ## Installation

 There are two systemd daemons: one is running from user, the other one as root.

-### User's daemon is against of to determine the current keyboard layout and tell it to root's daemon
+### User's daemon is aimed to determine the current keyboard layout and tell it to root's daemon

 ```bash
 > systemctl --user enable /%FULL_PATH_TO%/daemons/gnome-kb-layout-watcher.service